 Chandler Unified School District was in the same situation about a year and a half ago.
 As Chandler USD’s Chief Financial Officer Lana Berry stated in the SXSW EDU panel, “we found that we needed a crowdfunding platform because…this is the new method to raise the most amount of money with the best safeguards put in place,” however they “needed to standardize that and approve it.”
 Berry continued, that “we needed to have a system in place that we were proud of so that when people donated to a Chandler Unified District fundraiser, they knew exactly where their money was going.”
 So, they started by looking at their policies to make sure they had board policy to back what they were doing.
 They then looked at their procedures to determine what they allowed.
 Finally, they looked at what tools were currently being used, and found they had just about every tool out there – GoFundMe, SnapRaise, DonorsChoose.
 They knew how important it was to have the right processes and procedures in place to help guide their principals and their schools, so they went on a nation-wide search for a platform that would help with guidance, the approval process, account for the dollars that came back in, and that would meet all of the district’s needs.

-After finding a platform that met their strict criteria, the district is now in control of their online fundraising and sending their online campaigns through the correct processes and procedures.
+After finding a platform that met their strict criteria, Chandler USD is now in control of their online fundraising with an effective school district crowdfunding policy and the ability to send fundraising campaigns through the correct processes and procedures.
 As Berry says, “It’s important to take the first step and move to implement something because this area is going to continue to grow, it’s the new form of raising money.
 Parents love it and don’t like the old ways.
 There are still a lot of mechanisms in the old forms of fundraising, but more and more people are utilizing this new way of giving.”